RAS598-2025-S-Team07/RAS598-2025-S-Team07.github.io/docs/index.md

 ![Challenges, Custom Development, and Solutions](/assets/images/Fig11.png "Map")

 - **Obstacle Avoidance Conflicts:**
 The Reactive Gap Finder generally performed well in local navigation.
 However, occasional collisions with obstacles persisted, despite extensive parameter tuning.
 To mitigate this, we attempted to combine gap-based obstacle avoidance with Nav2’s dynamic mapping and planning features.
 Integration proved difficult due to command conflicts: both the Nav2 controller and our custom node were publishing velocity commands to the /cmd_vel topic simultaneously, resulting in erratic behavior and deviations from the intended path.
-Attempts to resolve this by modifying the nav2.yaml configuration file were unsuccessful, as demonstrated in our test video.
+Attempts to resolve this by modifying the nav2.yaml configuration file were unsuccessful, as demonstrated in our video gallery.

 - **Custom Development:**
 To overcome dependencies on the Nav2 stack, we explored a fully custom approach by developing a lightweight A* planner.
 This planner receives the estimated user position and direction as a goal and generates a corresponding trajectory.
 However, for this approach to be fully functional, proper access to the robot’s coordinate frames (TFs) is essential.
 Despite several attempts, we were unable to consistently obtain the necessary TFs (e.g., odom, base_link, map) within our custom node.
 The node was only able to access the map frame, and transformations between key frames were missing.
-As a result, although the robot could localize itself in the map frame, the lack of proper frame transformations caused it to deviate from the generated path as illustrated in our test video.
+As a result, although the robot could localize itself in the map frame, the lack of proper frame transformations caused it to deviate from the generated path as illustrated in our video gallery.

 ### Proposed Solutions and Workarounds